SHIVAMSHARMA7000/engineering-graduate-salary-prediction/README.md

 ## Model Used

+The final Machine Learning model used in this project is:

 **Ridge Regression**

-Ridge Regression was selected as the final model after experimenting with different regression approaches during model development.
+Ridge Regression was selected as the final model after experimenting with different regression approaches during the model development process.

-The salary target was transformed using a logarithmic transformation during training:
+The salary target was transformed using a logarithmic transformation:

 ```python
 y_log = np.log1p(y)